A dress form, or body form, is not cheap - but it's one of the best investments you can make if you plan on making clothing patterns.

 I’ve used their ¾ forms and love them; it’s on my wish list for myself very soon!
 These are the best value for your dollar and well worth the investment if you plan on making much of your clothing.

-These forms are not really usable only for fitting pants.
+These forms are not really usable for fitting pants.
 Some have a notch at the bottom of the form that is intended to allow for the crotch of the pants, but it doesn't have the shape of the buttocks and upper thigh, which is critical for proper fit on pants.
 They're only useful for dresses, skirts and tops.

 And, while they may be adjustable in size, it is virtually impossible to adjust them to your shape without adding padding.